CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow/ExceptionDetailsView.md

 - The exception type
 - When the exception occurred.
 - What function threw the exception.
+- Where in the function the exception was thrown.
 - What function caught the exception.
 - The call stack that got unwound when the exception happened.
 - The [collected call stack](../../features/RealtimeDataCollection.md#callstack) of the remaining stack after it was caught.